cjmorale/kernel_pca/README.md

 #### git clone https://github.com/cjmorale/kernel_pca

-The app is currently deployed using shiny.io at the following location https://cjmorale2004.shinyapps.io/kpca/
+The app is currently deployed using shiny.io server, and can be accessed using the following location https://cjmorale2004.shinyapps.io/kpca/

 The application uses the well known __iris__ dataset.
 Further information about this dataset can be found here